Boerderij/Varken/README.md

   --total     Get the total count of all requests --counts    Get the count of pending, approved, and available requests
 ```
+- Notes:
+  - You cannot stack the arguments. ie. `ombi.py --total --counts`
+  - One argument must be supplied

+### `tautulli.py`
-`tautulli.py` Gathers data from Tautulli and pushes it to influxdb.
+Gathers data from Tautulli and pushes it to influxdb.
 On initial run it will download the geoip2 DB and use it for locations.

+### `sickrage.py`
-`sickrage.py` Gathers data from Sickrage and pushes it to influxdb
+Gathers data from Sickrage and pushes it to influxdb

 ## Notes
 To run the python scripts crontab is currently leveraged.
 Examples: